Brunei–Indonesia relations

-Country comparison

 History

-Relations between Indonesia and Brunei has been established since 14th century or perhaps earlier.
+Relations between Indonesia and Brunei have been established since the 14th century or perhaps earlier.
 The Nagarakretagama Javanese poem dated from 1365 CE mentioned Barune (Brunei) in canto 14 as one of Majapahit overseas vassal states.
-The relations between Brunei and the rest of Indonesian Archipelago perhaps has been established earlier during the era of Srivijayan Empire.
+The relations between Brunei and the rest of Indonesian Archipelago have perhaps been established earlier during the era of Srivijayan Empire.

-During European colonial era, Indonesia was fell under Dutch possession as Dutch East Indies, while Brunei together with Singapore and Malaysia was fell under British Empire.
-In 1960s Indonesia and Brunei indirectly locked in military tension through the Konfrontasi, where Indonesia against the formation of Malaysia and dispatches troops infiltrated Sarawak, North Borneo including Brunei.
+During the European colonial era, Indonesia fell under Dutch possession as the Dutch East Indies, while Brunei together with Singapore and Malaysia fell under control of the British Empire.
+In the 1960s, Indonesia and Brunei were indirectly locked in military tension through the Konfrontasi, where Indonesia, opposed to the formation of Malaysia, dispatched troops to Sarawak, in North Borneo, including Brunei.

-Republic of Indonesia established diplomatic relations with Brunei Darussalam on 1 January 1984.
+The Republic of Indonesia established diplomatic relations with Brunei Darussalam on 1 January 1984.
 Brunei Darussalam was recognised by Jakarta on independence in 1984, with Indonesia dropping any claims on the Sultanate in the process.
 Indonesia also supported Brunei membership to ASEAN in 1984.

+On 14 May 2025, Indonesian President Prabowo Subianto visited Brunei.
+At the Istana Nurul Iman, he held a bilateral meeting with Sultan Hassanal Bolkiah discussing strategic areas of cooperation.
+Prabowo was given the honorary title of the Family Order of Laila Utama by Hassanal Bolkiah in recognition of his efforts to improve bilateral ties.

 Economy and trade

 Brunei has been a popular destination for Indonesian workers.
-As per 31 August 2012, there is around 58,000 Indonesian citizens are staying and working in Brunei.
+As per 31 August 2012, there were around 58,000 Indonesian citizens staying and working in Brunei.
 Bilateral trade volume in 2011 reached around US$1.1 billion, coupled with around 3,500 Indonesian products in Brunei's market.
-In line with Brunei's economic diversication policy, the two countries are seeking to enhance co-operation in the field of marine and fisheries, as well as health sector.
+In line with Brunei's economic diversication policy, the two countries are seeking to enhance co-operation in the field of marine and fisheries, as well as in the health sector.